-- (a) The fair values of trade and other payables classified as financial liabilities measured at amortised cost approximate their carrying amounts due to the relatively short-term maturity of the financial instruments. - (b) Trade payables are non-interest bearing and the normal credit terms granted to the Group are ninety (90) days. - (c) Accruals include accruals for Supervisory and Management Board members' remunerations, audit fees and other administrative expenses. - (d) Advance payments from customers refer to prepayments for future deliveries of bag products. - (e) Social security contributions include accruals made based on the Group's estimates for past unpaid contributions.
+- (a) The fair values of trade and other payables classified as financial liabilities measured at amortised cost approximate their carrying amounts due to the relatively short-term maturity of the financial instruments. - Trade payables are non-interest bearing and the normal credit terms granted to the (b) Group are ninety (90) days. - Accruals include accruals for Supervisory and Management Board members' (C) remunerations, employee salaries, audit fees and other administrative expenses. - (d) Advance payments from customers refer to prepayments for future deliveries of bag products. - Social security contributions include accruals made based on the Group's estimates for (e) past unpaid contributions.
 According to PRC law, in particular, Chinese regulations for social insurance and housing fund, the Group is required to make contributions for the social insurance and for the housing funds to its employees.
 The Group has in the past not paid the full amount which should have been paid in respect of these contributions.

-Mr. Shunyuan Guo, the former single owner of the Group, has undertaken an agreement with the Group according to which he would reimburse the Group for any additional losses incurred for such additional social insurance and housing funds payments. - (f) Information on financial risks of trade and other payables are disclosed in Note 32 to the consolidated financial statements.
+Mr. Shunyuan Guo, the former single owner of the Group, has undertaken an agreement with the Group according to which he would reimburse the Group for any additional losses incurred for such additional social insurance and housing funds payments.

-(g) The currency exposure profile of trade and other payables are as follows:
+- (f) Information on financial risks of trade and other payables are disclosed in Note 32 to the consolidated financial statements. - (g) The currency exposure profile of trade and other payables are as follows:

-31 Dec 2012 31 Dec 2013
+EUR '000 31 Dec 2013 31 Dec 2014

-EUR '000 EUR '000

-Renminbi (RMB) 25,256 8,570
+Renminbi (RMB) 8,570 10,255

-Euro (EUR) 537 726
+Euro (EUR) 726 974

-25,793 9,296
+9,296 11,229

-28 CURRENT TAX LIABILITIES/(ASSETS)
+27 CURRENT TAX LIABILITIES/(ASSETS)

-EUR '000 Note 31 Dec 2012 31 Dec 2013
+EUR '000 Note 31 Dec 2013 31 Dec 2014

-Balance at beginning of the year 2,015 3,585
+Balance at beginning of the year 3,585 1,456

-Current year provision 13 9,591 2,471
+Current year provision (as adjusted, see note 4) 13 4,427 4,862

-Under provision in prior year 13 -6 32
+Provision for prior year 13 31 -

-Income tax paid -7,948 -6,669
+Income tax paid -6,626 -5,079

-Translation adjustments -67 111
+Translation adjustments 39 140

-Balance at end of the year 3,585 -470
+Balance at end of the year 1,456 1,379

-Presented after appropriate offsetting:

-Current tax assets - -507

-Current tax liabilities 3,585 37